harshitgupta2k/course-registeration/readme.txt

 	Description: Allows a student to register for a course by providing the course name.

-Mentioned APi endpoints Will work in Browser using Django Rest Framework Default APi View.
+Mentioned APi endpoints Will work in Browser using Django Rest Framework Default APi View.Hit the url in browser and test the endpoints with DRF Forms.